direktiv/direktiv/scripts/api/api.md

 List a revisions pods of a global scoped knative service.
 The target revision generation is the number suffix on a revision.
-Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003' .
+Example: A revision named 'global-fast-request-00003' would have the revisionGeneration '00003' .

 #### Parameters